andrewheiss/evalsp21.classes.andrewheiss.com/content/assignment/01-problem-set.markdown

 ## Task 2: Make an RStudio Project

 1. Use either RStudio.cloud or RStudio on your computer (preferably RStudio on your computer!
 [Follow these instructions to get started!](/resource/install/)) to create a new RStudio Project.
+Refer to the [example page you read in Task 1 for instructions](/example/rstudio-tidyverse/#part-3-rstudio-projects)

 2. Create a folder named "data" in the project folder you just made.